-Why Consider Online Learning?Distance learning at Bismarck State College means doing school work when it's convenient for you.
+Why Consider Online Learning?Distance learning at Bismarck State College means studying when it's convenient for you.
 Online courses are an excellent option for busy students while online degree programs are popular with older students or those who work full-time.

 Bismarck State College Online Degree Options